Learning-Happy-Hour/cafecoffeeco-vmseries-azure-testing/README.md

 # Securing CafeCoffeeCo's Azure testing infrastructure with VM-Series firewalls

 I have used terraform to build CafeCoffeeCo's testing website, Panorama server and VM-Series firewalls.
-Each terraform script deploys a resource group with multipe resources.
-There will be total of three VNETs (App, Management and Transit).
+Each terraform script deploys a resource group with multipe resources including VNET, VMs, NICs, NSGs and more.
+There will be total of three resource groups (App, Management and Transit).

 **Note: This guide is written for bash shell**